-Lake Trail Middle School – Student Assessment Policy
+Lake Trail Community School – Student Assessment Policy

 We believe that quality assessment, ongoing evaluation, continuous reporting, and clear communication of student progress, are essential components of learning.
 A clear assessment practice provides accurate information about individual students and leads to an evaluation and communication process which is beneficial, accurate and meaningful for both students and parents.

-At Lake Trail Middle School, each student participates in an ongoing reporting process that balances assessment for learning and assessment of learning with student growth and reflection.
+At Lake Trail Community School, each student participates in a process of assessment for learning and assessment of learning with regular opportunities for student growth and reflection.